 Edit this Doc Getting Started

 This doc will get you up and running with a simple Appium test and introduce you to some basic Appium ideas.
-For a fuller introduction to Appium concepts, please check out the conceptual introduction.
+For a more comprehensive introduction to Appium concepts, please check out the conceptual introduction.

 Installation via NPM